voxel51/fiftyone/docs/source/user_guide/config.rst

-If you set `database_admin` to `False`, your database will refuse all connections from FiftyOne clients whose version does not match the database's current version.
-You can enable this behavior by adding the following entry to your `~/.fiftyone/config.json` file:
+If you set `database_admin` to `False`, your database will refuse all connections from FiftyOne clients whose version does not match the database's current version, and datasets will refuse migrations to versions other than the database's current version.

+You can restrict migrations by adding the following entry to your `~/.fiftyone/config.json` file:

 .. code-block:: json